RussSmi/ado-automate-sample/README.md

 # ado-automate-sample
 Sample for automating the creation of a branch, commit and PR for Azure DevOps using a logic app.
 This was created in order to trigger and ESLZ landing zone subscription creation.

-To run, publish the logic app or run in the VS Code debugger.
+To run, set up an ADO pipeline using /pipelines/ado/core-pipelines.yaml or run in the VS Code debugger.
 The logic app is triggered from an HTTP Post, there is a sample input document called input.json that can be used.
 Please edit values before sending.
 When running in the debugger, use the REST Client VS Code extension and send the request contained in the tests.http file.
 After the extension is installed a 'Send Request' link appears above the POST request.